mohdzeeshanofficial/krishiX/README.md

-# KrishiX - Smart Crops Advisory System (Frontend Only)
+# KrishiX - Smart Crops Advisory System

 KrishiX is an intelligent agricultural advisory system that provides farmers with personalized crop recommendations, weather insights, soil analysis, and pest detection using AI-powered technologies.
 This is a **frontend-only** version that works entirely in the browser.